South Africa at a Glance

 The reality, however, still shows the old divides in terms of education and income, for example.
 Blacks are, statistically speaking, still the most underprivileged group within South African society.
 Nonetheless, change does come step by step, and South Africa has already successfully begun to lose the aftertaste of decades of governmental inequality and segregation through a series of countermeasures.

-Today, close to 80% of South Africans classify themselves as Black Africans.
-This is a culturally and linguistically very diverse group, consisting, among others, of the ethnic groups of Zulu, Xhosa, Basotho, Bapedi, Venda, Tswana, Tsonga, Swazi, and Ndebele peoples.
-Whites, who are an equally diverse group, constitute about 9% of the population.
+Today, around 80% of South Africans classify themselves as black Africans.
+This is a culturally and linguistically very diverse group, consisting, among others, of the ethnic groups of Zulu, Xhosa, Sotho, Bapedi, Venda, Tswana, Tsonga, Swazi, and Ndebele peoples.
+Whites, who are an equally diverse group, constitute about 8% of the population.
 Since 1994, the number of whites in the country has been on a slow, but steady decline.
 The causes lie with the low birth rate and the high number of whites unable or unwilling to continue living in South Africa for various reasons, including the high crime rate that plagues the country.

 With the diverse ethnic roots of the South African people, it is quite unsurprising that the nation acknowledges eleven official languages.
 While it is not the most common first language among the populace, English still serves as a lingua franca between the various ethnicities and expats, making it an important part of daily life.
 The South African accent is a very clear and decipherable one, so there should be very few, if any, communication problems.
 You will very rarely find yourself in a situation in which you cannot talk in English at all in South Africa’s large expat hotspots.

 Got something to add?